-I’m Julie, a nursing student, science writer, former lab scientist, mom of three boys, and passionate searcher for meaning in all things spiritual.
+I’m Julie, a nurse, science writer, former lab scientist, mom of three boys, and passionate searcher for meaning in all things spiritual.
 (And as Rob Bell so famously says, “everything is spiritual.”)
 I call my blog Scientuality as a play off of Science and Spiritualty, and also because when spoken out loud, the combination sounds a lot like Sensuality – a point that I feel is crucial.
 Science and spirituality are pointless if they don’t foster in us a deep sense of what it means to be human, and if they don’t instill in us a passion for living out that humanity as a part of an enchanted universe.

 I believe that all things are interconnected, that we are all sustained by a ground of being, and that science is revealing so many things that the great wisdom traditions and faith mystics have been saying all along.
 In my posts I attempt to write about the connections and intersections I see between these two fields, often processing my thoughts and coming to new conclusions while typing away.